huskydj1/ML4HC_RubricScoring/README.md

   - Bias: Expression of bias toward the patient
 - Patient Safety Risk: Absence of errors that could impact patient care
 - Clinical Usefulness: Minimal corrections needed before signing

+### Note on Data

+This repository includes labeling and synthetic data for one patient as a reference example.
+All patient data is synthetic and created for demonstration purposes only.
+No real patient information is included.

 ### Contributors